 I aim to tailor the way I work to the particular issues and personal style of each individual client or couple, drawing on the research, insights and methods of a range of psychotherapeutic approaches.
 My style is sensitive, empathic and facilitative, aiming to create a safe space for each client's exploration, and enabling clients to connect with something deeper and more potentially transformative than can be accessed by rational mind alone.

-My work is informed by my life experience as a manager and policy advisor in the senior civil service, and as a mother of two children, now in their twenties.
+My work is informed by my life experience as a manager and policy advisor in the senior civil service, and as a mother of two children, now grown up.
 As a member of the staff team at the Centre for Counselling and Psychotherapy Education in London W2 (www.ccpe.org.uk), I am reminded on a daily basis of the wonderfully multi-layered diversity of human nature and the life-affirming value of the inner journey of self-exploration and understanding.

 Where I work